cube3power/atsd/rule-engine/functions-link.md

 ## Overview

-The functions return URLs to ATSD pages based on the database URL (set the `server.url` property) and the current [window](window.md) context.
+These functions return URLs to ATSD pages based on the database URL (set the `server.url` property) and the current [window](window.md) context.

 The URLs are automatically [inlined](links.md#inline-links) in email notifications and in web notifications that support inline links.